ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

-Following the Architecture Framework, the `<Pattern Name>` covers design considerations and architecture decisions for the following aspects and domains:
+Following the Architecture Framework, the Highly Available SAP with Db2 on IBM Cloud VPC pattern covers design considerations and architecture decisions for the following aspects and domains:

-- Compute: Virtual Servers
+- Compute: Virtual and Bare Metal Servers
-- Storage: Primary Storage, Backup Storage
+- Storage: Primary Storage
-- Networking: Enterprise Connectivity, Segmentation and Isolation, Cloud Native Connectivity, Load Balancing, DNS
+- Networking: xxxx, yyyy, zzzz
-- Resiliency: High Availability, Backup and Restore
+- Resiliency: High Availability
 - Service Management: Monitoring, Logging, Auditing, Alerting

 The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
 For more details, see [Introduction to the Architecture Framework](/docs/architecture-framework).